Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter8.md

 # Chapter 8.
-Manipulating HTML elements with JavaScript
+Shaping HTML elements with JavaScript

 ## The Document Object Model